kokrah/HTShape/README.md

 The first four L-moments L1, L2, L3
 and L4 measure location, variance, skewness, and kurtosis of data respectively.
-Unitless measures of relative variance, skewness, and kurtosis are defined as:
+Unit free measures of relative variance, skewness, and kurtosis are defined as:
 (L-CV) L2 / L1,
 (L-skew) L3 / L2,